Data-centric Languages and Systems

 The data-centric languages and systems thematic aims at designing and developping programming langages as well as systems that seriously take into account complex and massive data.
 The purpose is to build robust and efficient platforms on well founded theoretical grounds.

-These newer approach typically manipulate vast amount of data, for long period of times, which in turn make testing and prototyping difficult.
-Consequently, there is a high demand for safer and more robust systems, designed from scratch while taking into account correctness and and efficiency.
+These newer approach typically manipulate vast amount of data, for long period of times, which in turn

 This provides the key research direction we follow :